pfsensible/zabbix/README.md

 Some formatting is lost, and CDATA items are converted to normal entries, but so far no problems with that have been noted.

+## Writing new modules

+See [GENERATING_MODULES](https://github.com/pfsensible/core/blob/master/GENERATING_MODULES.md) for instructions on how to use the pfensible-generate-module script to automate the task writing basic pfsensible modules.

 ## License